THE INTERNATIONAL DRAGON CLASS

 Revival of Racing after WWII

-By 1939, the racing fleet included 18 'A' Class boats, comprising half of the club's fleet, but none survived the Second World War.
-After the war, sailing boats were scarce, and racing was initially absent.
-However, the return of the Dragon Class, a staple of the pre-war fleet, sparked excitement at the Club.
+By 1939, the racing fleet consisted of 18 'A' Class boats, making up half of the club's fleet, but none survived the Second World War.
+After the war, sailing boats became scarce, and racing initially ceased.
+However, the return of the Dragon Class, a key part of the pre-war fleet, generated excitement at the Club.
 While their hulls closely resembled the pre-war Anker or 'A' Class, the new Dragons featured a modern rig and sail plan, capable of carrying genoas.
-These boats were constructed by the Hongkong Whampoa Dock Company, overseen by Captain Krogh-Moe of Thorensens, a seasoned pre-war 'A' Class owner.
-The Dock Company provided generous terms, allowing for the construction of six Dragons at $5,000 each, with a seventh yacht gifted to the Club.
-The new Dragon owners formed an enthusiastic association to discuss Class-related matters and communicate their views to the Sailing Committee.
-By the start of the 1948/49 season, ten Dragons were ready for an active racing schedule, which included seven races for the Commodore's Cup, five for the Corinthian Cup, seven for the Championship Cup, and various sweepstake races in between.
-When not racing, Dragon owners became avid cruising yachtsmen, sailing their boats through the stunning waters of the colony.
-They often cruised as a Class, enjoying lively evenings moored together in Port Shelter and Tolo Harbour, including trips to Macau.
+These boats were built by the Hongkong Whampoa Dock Company, overseen by Captain Krogh-Moe of Thorensens, an experienced pre-war 'A' Class owner.
+The Dock Company offered favourable terms, allowing for the construction of six Dragons at £5,000 each, with a seventh yacht donated to the Club.
+The new Dragon owners formed an enthusiastic association to discuss Class-related issues and communicate their views to the Sailing Committee.
+By the start of the 1948/49 season, ten Dragons were ready for an active racing programme, which included seven races for the Commodore's Cup, five for the Corinthian Cup, seven for the Championship Cup, and various sweepstake races in between.
+When not racing, Dragon owners became keen cruising yachtsmen, sailing their boats through the beautiful waters of the colony.
+They often cruised together as a Class, enjoying lively evenings moored side by side in Port Shelter and Tolo Harbour, including trips to Macau.

 Chang Dragons and the World Championship 1987

-In early 1987, Lowell Chang and Nick Burns from the Dragon fleet participated in the World Championships in Geelong, near Melbourne, Australia.
-While they finished mid-fleet, excitement surged when one of two fibreglass Chang Dragons—crafted by Lowell in Hong Kong and specially transported to Australia for this event—captured the World title, helmed by Valdemar Bandolowski of Denmark, a two-time Olympic Soling Gold Medalist.
-The first fibreglass Dragon in Hong Kong, D18, debuted in early 1986 at the Yacht Club.
-Designed for Lowell's wife, Phyllis, this boat was a significant innovation, advancing the original Anker design—previously made of wood—into a modern era.
-During the World Series, Borge Borrensen, known as the "guru" of the Dragon Class, conducted a meticulous examination of the two Chang boats using an ultrasonic meter and measuring tape.
+In early 1987, Lowell Chang and Nick Burns from the Dragon fleet took part in the World Championships in Geelong, near Melbourne, Australia.
+While they finished mid-fleet, excitement surged when one of two fibreglass Chang Dragons—built by Lowell in Hong Kong and specially transported to Australia for this event—claimed the World title, helmed by Valdemar Bandolowski of Denmark, a two-time Olympic Soling Gold Medallist.
+The first fibreglass Dragon in Hong Kong, D18, was launched in early 1986 at the Yacht Club.
+Designed for Lowell's wife, Phyllis, this vessel marked a significant innovation, moving the original wooden Anker design into a modern era.
+During the World Series, Borge Borrensen, known as the "guru" of the Dragon Class, conducted a detailed examination of the two Chang boats using an ultrasonic meter and measuring tape.
 "Despite his thorough investigation, Borrensen found no rule violations in the Chang Dragon," Lowell Chang remarked later.
 "Though I was disappointed with my own performance, I was incredibly proud that we in Hong Kong managed to create a precisely spec’d Class boat that won the World Championship on its first attempt.”